mkaniow/snake_game/README.md

 ## Controls

 At the beginning select 1 of 3 options in top left part of window.
 Then fill all filds that pops out and press START button.

+If you selected 'Play game' you will control snake with arrows.

 ## Screenshots
 Main window
 ![](images/main_window.png)